One of the questions I get asked often is how I got into SEO.

-Truth is I came home one day to tell my wife I had quit my corporate job to go-it-alone with my first business (looking back, her reaction wasn’t what I had envisioned, but she has always been my biggest supporter and I wouldn’t be where I am today without her).
+The truth is I came home one day to tell my wife I had quit my corporate job to go-it-alone with my first business (looking back, her reaction wasn’t what I had envisioned, but she has always been my biggest supporter, and I wouldn’t be where I am today without her).
 That was 1997, and like any other bootstrap entrepreneur, I had a ton of ambition but with a new home and our first child on the way – little money to back up my idea.
-So I did what everyone was doing in the dot.com days, I built a website to promote my little start-up.
+So I did what everyone was doing in the dot.com days, I built a website to promote my small start-up.

 In no time I also had a newsletter and a weblog (that’s what blogs were called before they were cool) and was creating content like crazy.

 Before I knew it, my website was nominated for an industry award, and I was making new clients from this new thing called “the world wide web.”
 And then Google was born (which BTW – I thought was a stupid idea).
 Ranking & SEO quickly became an obsession of mine and a passion that to this day I enjoy.

 When I tell business owners I know how SEO works for them – I mean it and have the experience (and mistakes) to back it up.

 It’s this experience that differentiates me from my competition, and in this industry – experience pays dividends.

 Reading DIY SEO articles makes you as much a SEOer as reading MotorTrend makes you a race car driver.
 Experience is in doing.
 I learned this the hard way in my early days and continue to learn every day.

 My business lasted several years, but I was ultimately made an offer for a corporate position from the software manufacturer I was using that I couldn’t refuse.
 I spent a few years in the corporate environment for two fantastic companies until I was faced with the only option of having to move to the mid-west to grow professionally.